seymaozukanar/challenge_box/README.md

 - After committing these changes, our servers will automatically load them in approximately 10 minutes

 - That’s it!
-Now you have the box.
+Now you have the box 🚀